 Many parishes already have some observance of Mother's Day.
 It may be a special blessing, a reception after Mass, or a May Crowning of Our Blessed Mother.
 Find out whether your parish already has any plans or regular traditions.
-Review the Respect Life resources available for Mother's Day such as the Spiritual Bouquet to Our Blessed Mother activity that appears later in this action guide and the Rite for the Blessing of a Child in the Womb (available by visiting respectlifeprogram. org/blessing-in-womb).
-Prayerfully consider which activities may work best in your parish, and if there is a way to complement or integrate with your parish's regular observances.
+Review the Respect Life resources available for Mother's Day such as the Spiritual Bouquet to Our Blessed Mother activity that appears later in this action guide and the Rite for the Blessing of a Child in the Womb (available by visiting usccb.org/blessing-inthe-womb).
+Prayerfully consider which resources may work best in your parish, whether there is a way to use them to complement or integrate with your parish's regular observances, and ultimately, what you will be requesting permission to do.